dmbarbour/glas/glas-src/language-g0/README.md

 ### Local Variables?
 Reject.

 To make variables work well, e.g. such that we can access and update a local variable from deep within a loop, I need macros that operate on an abstract g0 AST instead of program values.
 Although this is feasible, it isn't a complication I want for the g0 language.
 My decision is to support variables in higher-level language modules.

+### Negative Assertions?
+Defer.

+Currently, it is feasible to express a negative assertion with a macro that verifies a program halts with a backtracking failure.

+        assert [ [test code] verify-not ]

+I've found this pattern is common in practice.
+It is tempting to provice a specialized syntax for the same behavior.

+        reject [ test code ]

+However, I hesitate to do so.
+I feel it might be a bit confusing that any effects within 'reject' will be backtracked.